DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-07-16-salary-and-fees.md

 ---
 title: Salary and fees
-description: Designs for different fields for salaried and fee paying courses.
+description: Designs for different fields for salaried and fee paying courses
 date: 2018-07-16
 screenshots:
   items: